 So why another service?
 The Federal Reserve pointed to the comments they received in response to their Request for Comment (RFC) from the market indicating the desire for a second option for real-time settlement in the U.S. One of the major pieces of feedback from the RFC responses was the concern that only one option would create economic security issues if the singular service were ever unavailable.
 For these reasons, among others, The Federal Reserve decided to move forward in creating its own solution and plans to go live with this solution by 2023 or 2024.

 This may seem like a threat to TCH’s RTP offering; however, current automated clearing house (ACH) operations indicate those assumptions could be unfounded.

 Both TCH and The Federal Reserve operate ACH services in the U.S. today, and essentially share the market, providing a benefit for all U.S. players as well as both TCH and The Federal Reserve.
 Real-time payment services could see the same result.
 TCH does have an incumbent advantage as its RTP service is already a couple of years ahead of the Federal Reserve’s offering, and will be 6-7 years ahead by the time FedNow is launched.

-One of the other major unanswered questions is the FedNow service has not indicated a timeline for interoperability with TCH’s RTP offering but has said it will not be a priority for the initial launch.
+One of the other major unanswered questions is that the FedNow service has not indicated a timeline for interoperability with TCH’s RTP offering but has said it will not be a priority for the initial launch.
 This will definitely affect market adoption and the drive for the ubiquity of real-time payments, which is incredibly important.

 Until these systems are interoperable, there will be customer confusion.
-Also, now that the Fed’s plans are known, there will undoubtedly be many financial institutions waiting for the Fed, and thus not offering real-time payments to their customers for at least four years.
+Also, now that the Fed’s plans are known, there will undoubtedly be many financial institutions waiting for the Fed, and thus not offering real-time payments to their customers for at least three years.